 Harry is still a minor, he is still tethered three ways to Tom.
 But Tom isn’t using his own wand.

 And then, in the absence of the brother wand with the matching core, Harry’s wand goes on Autopilot.
-(I really think that it would have played better if Harry had been conscious of drawing his wand and throwing magic it at Tom, but just not be sure of what he did.
+(I really think that it would have played better if Harry had been conscious of drawing his wand and throwing magic it at Tom, but just not be sure of what it was he did.
 It could have been passed off as something like blowing up Aunt Marge that way, and come back to bite us all later.)
 The wand spits back the power it has been storing since the end of Year 4 and shatters the wand that Tom is using.
 This evidently also severs one of the Tom->Harry links and replaces it with a Harry->Tom link.
 Voldemort appears to have never got inside Harry’s head after that point.

 And the Harry->Tom link was fully active by that same evening.